SnesFX/Iready-Cheats-Decompiled/README.md

 # Nullify Decompiled

-* A decompilation of that one i-ready cheat.
+* A decompilation of some Iready cheats and shit.

-* Note: This decompilation is not compilable/useable mainly because I never decompiled javascript code before lmao.
+* Note: This decompilation is somewhat useable mainly because I never decompiled javascript code before lmao.

-* Also I didn't add app-18.chunk.js because it's pretty useless lmao.

 # What's included